wechuli/githubreportsvisualizer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🐛 Known Issues
+## 🐛 Known Issues & Compatibility

-- Large CSV files (>50MB) may cause performance issues
 - Browser compatibility tested on Chrome, Firefox, and Safari
 - Mobile responsiveness optimized for tablets and larger screens

-## 📧 Support

-For issues, questions, or contributions, please:

-- Open an issue on GitHub
-- Check existing documentation
-- Review the CSV format requirements

----

-Built with ❤️ using Next.js and TypeScript
+- Very large CSV files (>100MB) may require additional processing time